abhipatel2103/skimlit_conversion/Readme.md

-﻿# SkimLit Conversion using Deep Learning and NLP (TensorFlow)
+﻿# Abstract Simplifier with Deep Learning and NLP (TensorFlow)

 Problem statement